What Is an Annuity Rider?

 Other Types of Riders

-While most riders fall under the guaranteed minimum living or guaranteed minimum death benefit umbrellas, there are numerous other types that may be offered by annuity providers as well.
+While most riders fall under the guaranteed minimum living or guaranteed minimum death benefit umbrellas, numerous other types may be offered by annuity providers.

 Since riders exist to offer additional forms of financial security, most options generally relate to either your finances or your health.